 Cownose Ray Facts

 - The highly distinctive term Cownose Ray serves as the most frequently used common name to refer to a single species of ray found within the genus Rhinoptera.
-For the moment, however, at least one subspecies of the animal also appears to exist.
+For the moment, however, science recognizes that at least one subspecies of the animal also appears to exist.

-- Quite understandably for those who have encountered one of them, the common name derives from its unique physical appearance.
+- Quite understandably for those who have encountered one of them, the common name for the impressive creature derives from its unique physical appearance.
 Moreover, this truly remarkable creature technically currently classifies as a variety of what’s known as a stingray.

-- This scientific classification occurs due to the close genetic relationship the animal holds with both skates and sharks.
-In point of fact, this impressive animal, as well as sharks and skates, all belong to the same fascinating Order; Myliobatiformes.
+- This scientific classification occurs due to the extremely close genetic relationship the animal holds with both skates and sharks.
+In point of fact, this impressive animal, as well as the aforementioned sharks and skates, all belong to the same fascinating Order; Myliobatiformes.

-- This beautiful creature once appeared to exist in comparatively vast numbers, as well as living across a relatively wide range of distribution.
-Truly sadly, however, its estimated population now represents only a very tiny fraction of those past numbers.
+- This beautiful product of Nature and evolution previously appeared to exist in comparatively vast numbers, as well as living across a relatively wide range of distribution.
+Sadly, however, its estimated population now represents only a very tiny fraction of those past numbers.

-- For that reason, among others, the IUCN currently lists this incredible animal as Near Threatened on its Red List of Threatened Species.
-The remarkable species does presently face several ongoing threats to its continued existence, however.
+- For that reason, among others, the IUCN currently lists this incredible animal as Near Threatened on its published Red List of Threatened Species.
+The remarkable marine marvel does presently face several ongoing threats to its continued existence as a species at this time.

-- While not commercially fished, the animal does frequently fall prey to recreational fishermen.
+- While not commercially fished, the amazing fish does frequently fall prey to the actions of recreational fishermen.
 It also indirectly suffers from a reduction in its food supply, as pollution has now reduced this.
-Its greatest threat now comes in the form of ongoing climate change.
+Its greatest threat now comes in the form of climate change.

 Related Articles